A Reminder of its Brittleness: Language Reward Shaping May Hinder Learning for Instruction Following Agents: The Brittleness of LRS

 \subsection{Rewarding Partially Matched Trajectories}

-Rewarding partially matched trajectories results in ambiguity as learning agents struggle to discern which aspects of their behaviours are preferable and which are not.
-Although the reward magnitude may be reduced, every part of the trajectory, regardless of its quality, is treated equally in terms of receiving rewards.
-As shown in the examples in Figure~\ref{fig:lrsfalsepositiveexample}, these false positive rewards can cause LRS agents to mistakenly believe that they are performing well, leading to the repetition of suboptimal behaviors.
-Such an issue can have significant consequences, particularly when these suboptimal behaviors can lead to unwanted states, such moving away from the target state or agent death.
+Rewarding partially matched trajectories leads to challenges for learning agents in distinguishing between preferred and non-preferred behavior segments.
+As shown in the examples in Figure~\ref{fig:lrsfalsepositiveexample}, these false positive rewards might misguide LRS agents into thinking they're on the right track, leading to the repetition of suboptimal behaviors.

-The ambiguity is further compounded by the \emph{compositionality of natural language}.
-While a finer partitioning of the training dataset may improve the differentiation between matched and unmatched pairs, an atomic sentence that cannot be further broken down on the level of natural language can still contain multiple constraints.
+Adding to this complexity is the \emph{compositionality of natural language}.
+While a finer partitioning of the training dataset may aid in distinguishing between matched and unmatched pairs, an atomic sentence that cannot be further broken down at the natural language level can still encompass multiple constraints.
 For instance, the atomic sentence ``cut down the tree'' contains both the action constraint ``cutting down'' and the object constraint ``tree''.
-Therefore, even with perfect labels between atomic sentences and trajectories, the prediction target also cannot be binary (either 0 or 1) in a straightforward manner due to the possibility of trajectories not perfectly matching atomic sentences.
+Thus, even with meticulous annotation, assigning a clear-cut binary label (0 or 1) to instruction and trajectory pairs is not straightforward.
+It is due to the possibility of trajectories partially aligning with an atomic instruction, thereby blurring the distinction between a complete match and a mismatch.
 Therefore, in practice, it is infeasible to establish a uniform threshold for distinguishing whether a reward reduction is due to a hard negative or the estimation error.